flamewise/Pub-Sub-Distributed-System/README.md

 # My Pub-Sub System

 This project is a simple Publish-Subscribe (Pub-Sub) system implemented in Java.
 It allows multiple brokers to communicate with each other, publishers to create topics and publish messages, and subscribers to subscribe to topics and receive published messages.
+The system uses TCP for communication.

 ## Prerequisites